ProximityMicrowave/Obsidian-Vaults/Ragnarok/Perennian.md

 Perennians are an egalitarian post-scarcity society with no use for money.
 Large scale projects which require vast resources are voted on by the community or directed by emergency leadership.

 ## Religion
 Perennians as a culture hold strongly to values of rational atheism.
 The perceive the universe as an emergent system, one of near infinite complexity born from a series of very simple foundational rules.
-This is not to say however that Perennians lack any sense of spirituality, they will occasionally initiate hallucinatory states both for recreation and as part of a search for meaning and they hold their ancestors in deep reverence, and are sometimes found praying to the earlier inheritors of their lineage for strength.
+This is not to say however that Perennians lack any sense of spirituality, they will occasionally initiate hallucinatory states both for recreation and as part of a search for meaning and they hold their ancestors in deep reverence, and are sometimes found praying to the earlier inheritors of their lineage hoping to derive strength from them through their [Almanac](Perennian##Almanac).

 ## The Ephemeris
 The Ephemeris is a vast database containing the stored memories and genetic profiles of every member of the Perennial Sorority to have ever lived.